 You Can't Sell Your Art Until You Learn How to Sell It

 Q: I'm a visual artist interested networking with others in order to market and sell my art.
 I'm looking for resources and references.
-I paint mainly contemporary abstracts on panel and canvas, medium to large in size.
 I would like to find a rep or gallery to show and sell my work.
 Please visit my website and have a look at my art, and if you have a moment, I would appreciate your thoughts or feedback.
 Thanks for your time.

 A: If you're taking shots in the dark like this, you need professional help with how to present yourself and your art.
 Perhaps this is not what you want to hear, but if it's any consolation, plenty of other artists need the exact same thing.
-Rather than get help, though, they continue to make arbitrary random attempts to call attention to themselves and their art, attempts that are almost always destined to go nowhere.
+Rather than get help, though, they continue to make arbitrary random trial-and-error attempts to call attention to themselves and their art, attempts that are almost always destined to go nowhere.
 Now you can always hire an art consultant, an artist representative (sometimes referred to as an artist agent), an art dealer or other art business professional and pay them for an hour or two of their time to show you on how to approach or contact people about your art.
 But in the meantime, let's take a look at your request and see how you can do things better...

-Take your attempt, for example.
-I don't know how many people you've sent this email to; I'm sure I'm not the only one.
+Regarding how you're introduce yourself, I don't know how many people you've sent this email to; I'm sure I'm not the only one.
 So I'll try to give you a generic response to all these things you're asking for, typical of one that any art business professional would give you.
 Of course, hardly anyone will actually respond and voluntarily give this kind of information to you.
 There's absolutely no upside in it for them and will instead simply press "Delete."
-But what you're about to read is similar to what they'll be thinking as they read your request (assuming they even read it)....
+But what you're about to read is similar to what they might be thinking as they read your request (assuming they even read it at all)....